Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles: Motivic classes in finite characteristic

-First we follow \cite[Section A.1]{Mus} to recall the definition of quotients by finite groups. \begin{Def} Let $X$ be a scheme of finite type over a field $k$ and let $G$ be an abstract finite group, acting on $X$ by algebraic automorphisms over $k$ (we make the convention that when $X=\Spec A$, the group $G$ acts on the ring $A$ on the left as $g\cdot a$, so it acts on $\Spec A$ on the right respectively).
-We denote by $\sigma_g$ the automorphism of $X$ corresponding to $g\in G$.
-A quotient of $X$ by $G$ is a morphism $\pi\colon X\to W$ with the following two properties: \begin{enumerate}[(i)] \item $\pi$ is $G$-invariant, that is $\pi\circ\sigma_g=\pi$ for every $g\in G$; \item $\pi$ is universal with this property: for every scheme $Z$ over $k$, and every $G$-invariant morphism $f\colon X\to Z$, there is a unique morphism $h\colon W\to Z$ such that $h\circ\pi=f$. \end{enumerate} It follows from this universal property that if a quotient exists, then it is unique up to isomorphism.
-In this case, we write $W=X/G$. \end{Def} \begin{Lemma} If $X$ is a quasi-projective scheme, then the quotient $X/G$ exists. \end{Lemma} \begin{proof} See \cite[Section A.1]{Mus}, especially the discussions after \cite[Corollary A.3]{Mus}. \end{proof} We have the following lemma. \begin{Lemma} Let $X$ be a quasi-projective scheme over $k$, and $G$ an abstract finite group acting on $X$ by algebraic automorphisms over $k$.
-Let $\pi\colon X\to X/G$ be the quotient morphism.
+Let $X$ be a scheme of finite type over a field $k$ and let $G$ be an abstract finite group, acting on $X$ by algebraic automorphisms over $k$ (we make the convention that when $X=\Spec A$, the group $G$ acts on the ring $A$ on the left as $g\cdot a$, so it acts on $\Spec A$ on the right respectively).
+We denote by $\sigma_g$ the automorphism of $X$ corresponding to $g\in G$. \begin{Def}A quotient of $X$ by $G$ is a morphism $\pi\colon X\to W$ with the following two properties: \begin{enumerate}[(i)] \item $\pi$ is $G$-invariant, that is $\pi\circ\sigma_g=\pi$ for every $g\in G$. \item $\pi$ is universal with this property: for every scheme $Z$ over $k$, and every $G$-invariant morphism $f\colon X\to Z$, there is a unique morphism $h\colon W\to Z$ such that $h\circ\pi=f$. \end{enumerate} It follows from this universal property that if a quotient exists, then it is unique up to isomorphism.
+In this case, we write $W=X/G$. \end{Def} \begin{Lemma} If $X$ is a quasi-projective scheme, then the quotient $X/G$ exists. \end{Lemma} \begin{proof} See \cite[Section A.1]{Mus}, especially the discussions of affine open covers after \cite[Corollary~A.3]{Mus}. \end{proof} We have the following lemma. \begin{Lemma} Let $X$ be a quasi-projective scheme over $k$, and $G$ an abstract finite group acting on $X$ by algebraic automorphisms over $k$.
 Let $X=\bigsqcup_i X_i$ be a stratification with $G$-invariant locally closed subschemes~$X_i$.
 We have in $\Mot_{sch}(k)$